Certified Advanced Penetration Tester

 Unit 1:

-• Role of advanced testing within cybersecurity governance.
+• Penetration testing within cybersecurity environments.

 Unit 2:

-• Attack surface mapping and vulnerability chaining structures.
+• Attack surface mapping within digital infrastructures.

 Unit 3:

-• Relationship between access control weaknesses and attacker progression.
+• Relationship between exploitation and risk validation.

 Unit 4: